 We are there to provide life-saving assistance when disaster strikes, and to help people rebuild their lives afterwards.

-Our programmes and our policy work tackle the underlying causes of poverty so that people can become self-sufficient.
-We place special focus on empowering women and girls because, equipped with the proper resources, women have the power to lift whole families and communities out of poverty.
+Our programmes and our policy work tackle the systemic causes of poverty so that people can gain the power to change their own lives.
+We place special focus on empowering women and girls because, equipped with the proper resources, women have the ability to lift whole families and communities out of poverty.

 - Our history

-CARE was founded in the United States in 1945 to send ‘CARE packages’ – packages of food and basic supplies – to millions of people in Europe in danger of starvation following World War Two.
+CARE was founded in the United States in 1945 to send ‘CARE packages’ – packages of food and basic supplies – to millions of people in Europe following World War Two.

 Initially we continued to focus on food aid, but in the 1960s we expanded our remit to set up pioneering primary health care programmes.
 In the 1970s, we responded to massive famines in Africa with both emergency relief and long-term food security and sustainable farming programmes.

-In the following decades, we increasingly took a ‘rights-based’ approach to development – recognising that poverty is often caused by the absence of rights, opportunities and assets, due to social exclusion, marginalisation, and discrimination.
-We also started focusing on women’s empowerment, recognising from our decades of poverty-fighting experience that women are key: by empowering women, entire families and communities can be lifted out of poverty.
+In the following decades, we increasingly took a ‘rights-based’ approach – recognising that poverty is often caused by the absence of rights, opportunities and assets, due to social exclusion, marginalisation, and discrimination.
+We also started focusing on women’s empowerment, recognising that by empowering women, entire families and communities can be lifted out of poverty.

 Originally CARE stood for Cooperative for American Remittances to Europe, but in 1993 this was changed to Cooperative for Assistance and Relief Everywhere.
-Today, CARE is one of the world’s leading global poverty-fighting organisations, supporting hundreds of development and humanitarian aid projects in more than 70 poor and developing countries around the world.
+Today, CARE is one of the world’s leading global aid organisations, supporting over a thousand community-based development and humanitarian aid projects around the world.

 - Our mission

-We seek a world of hope, tolerance and social justice, where poverty has been overcome and all people live with dignity and security.
+We seek a world of hope, inclusion and social justice, where poverty has been overcome and all people live in dignity and security.